ivanovmandevivan/ivanovmandevivan.github.io/docs/_projects/(6) Rhythm Jump.md

 name: Rhythm Jump
 tools: [C#, Unity]
 image: https://i.imgur.com/KcGnUAo.gif
-description: This project has an individual showcase page, not just a direct link to the project site or repo.
-Now you have more space to describe your awesome project!
+description: A small rhythm game with some cool flashy effects and a very simplistic mechanic, jumping at the rhythm of the music!
 ---

-{% include elements/video.html id="NDSFaPazYko" %}
+{% include elements/video.html id="XVZOYgDh2as" %}

 # Brief

-A small game where the objective is to reach a certain height in the Y Axis while spawning physics objects, there are two players and each one can spawn blocsk with a joystick until they reach the given objective height.

-It uses the physic engine called "Box2D" and emphasizes on the database saving of the physics world and textures of the game whilst retaining 4 save slots and the possibility to load them in runtime.
+A small unity game where the main focus is on the effects, the rhythm and the jumping of the player through the obstacles that go with the music.

+An algorithm called "Blackman" was used to individually sample the songs and to place obstacles and synchronize the effects with the different songs that we have in the game.

+ !
+Some of the songs might be muted due to copyright strikes to the video.

-Project was done by Ivan Ivanov Mandev and Alvaro Soriano Romero
+Project was done by Ivan Ivanov Mandev , Nacho González-Herrero Ruiz de Eguílaz and Juan Carlos Ten.

 <p class="text-center">
 {% include elements/button.html link="https://ivanovmandevivan.github.io/projects/" text="Go Back" %}